Hank95/strava-local/README.md

 4. Click "Request Your Archive"
 5. Wait for email (can take a few hours)
 6. Download and extract the ZIP file
-7. You'll have `activities.csv` and an `activities/` folder with FIT/GPX files
+7. You'll have `activities.csv` and an `activities/` folder with FIT and GPX files

 ## Requirements